 New relationships need time for discovery; narcissists, sociopaths, and sadists are masters of concealing their broken souls.
 They are also victims; but fixing them while in the relationship is nearly impossible.
 Their needs are too strong and attacks too cutting.
 The victim partner’s individuality is lost, defending their own boundaries, enduring painful attacks, emotional seclusions and tainted promises.
 Motivated by fanciful hope for changes that never take hold, the victim stays in the nightmare and silently suffers.
 Even the emotionally strong can’t endure this stress in isolation.

 We need loving support, lengthy relationships with emotionally starved and abusive partners is destructive.
-We give way to the strain, begin to doubt our emotions, behaviors, and memories, incurring damage to our souls—we become broken, as well.
-Avoiding these nasty relationships requires time for true natures to be exposed.
-The premature escape with a perceived soul mate, often allows for the narcissist to mask veiled personality traits until easy retreats are gone.
-Overtime and with clear minded choice, we can avoid many relationship monsters, preserving sanity for worthwhile battles.
+Eventually, we give way to the strain, begin to doubt our emotions, behaviors, and memories, incurring damage to our souls—we become broken, as well.
+Avoiding these nasty relationships requires taking time, allowing for true natures to be exposed.
+The premature escape, running away with a perceived soul mate, allows the narcissist to mask scary personality traits until easy retreats are gone.
+Over time and with clear minded assessment, we can avoid many relationship monsters, preserving sanity for worthwhile battles.

 The occasional hurts accumulate biasing future interpretations.
-Soon, even positive behaviors elicit suspicion.
+Soon, with enough hurts, even positive behaviors elicit suspicion.
 When positive and neutral interactions are skeptically received and given a negative spin, the relationship has run its course, sorrow swallows the previous joys, and quaint memories of past romance fade as intimacy perilously falls into the throat of the beast.
 Anger, sadness, vindictiveness, defensiveness, and seclusion soon invade leaving a heart, family and soul in ruins.